SherG/cool-iron/blog/covid-19-favelas.md

 Approximately 6% of Brazilian residents live in favelas, or <a href="https://www.bbc.com/news/world-latin-america-27635554" target="blank">over 11 million</a>.
 The BBC estimates that lockdowns and business failures have pushed an additional 9 million into poverty.

-In Brazil, which has suffered the second highest number of deaths worldwide, a chronic lack of supplies, vaccines, and financial support for those affected has worsened the impact.
+In Brazil, which has suffered the second highest number of deaths worldwide, a chronic lack of medical supplies, vaccines, and financial support for those affected has worsened the impact.

 ## Vlad's course and how to donate